mitesh-lr/logicraysdocs/docs/limit-per-category/index.rst

     .. figure:: img/Configuration-Settings-Stores-Magento-Admin.png
         :alt: module configuration fields

     :guilabel:`General`
-        * **Enable**: Choose ``Enable`` to use the functions of this module.
+        * **Enable**: Choose ``Yes`` to use the functions of this module.
-        * **Min Quantity Error Message**: You have to specify the error message for the minimum quantity.
+        * **Min Qty Error Message**: You have to specify the error message for the minimum quantity.
-        * **Max Quantity Error Message**: You have to specify the error message for the maximum quantity.
+        * **Max Qty Error Message**: You have to specify the error message for the maximum quantity.
-        * **Quantity Threshold**: This is the dynamic row in this; you have to choose below.
+        * **Qty Threshold**: This is the dynamic row in this; you have to choose below.

                 ``Customer group`` : Which customer group to allow this function.

                 ``Category`` : Which category to allow this function.

-                ``Minimum Qty value`` : Enter the minimum quantity value to raise the error and show the error message, whatever you enter above.
+                ``Min Qty value`` : Enter the minimum quantity value to raise the error and show the error message, whatever you enter above.

-                ``Maximum Qty Value`` : Enter the maximum quantity value to raise the error and show the error message, whatever you enter above.
+                ``Max Qty Value`` : Enter the maximum quantity value to raise the error and show the error message, whatever you enter above.

     .. note::